 Withdrawing from a Course

 Although withdrawing from a course is not considered in calculating grade point average, it should be a last resort and should only be considered if a grade in a course might cause your cumulative GPA to fall below a 2.0, which can affect your academic standing at the University.
-Review the Undergraduate Catalog section entitled “Undergraduate Scholastic Probation, Dismissal, and Forgiveness Policies” if you have questions about academic probation or dismissal.
+Review the Undergraduate Catalog section entitled “Undergraduate Academic Recovery, Dismissal, and Forgiveness Policies” if you have questions about academic recovery or dismissal.

 If withdrawing from a course seems like the best option, you should follow the steps below to confirm that you understand the impact of doing so before you withdraw.